out of Russell Group Universities according to the 2022 National Student Survey

 Our weekly Natural Sciences Hour brings students together to hear from researchers and employers and to build transferable skills.

-Enroll now and choose your specialism later: Natural Science specialisation courses are designed to give you a greater breadth of knowledge at the start of your degree and a greater depth of knowledge at the end.
-You'll study all four subjects in your first year, choose two to take on to your second year, and then specialise in a single subject in your third year.
+Enrol now and choose your specialism later: Natural Science specialisation courses are designed to give you a greater breadth of knowledge at the start of your degree and a greater depth of knowledge at the end.
+You'll study all three subjects in your first year, choose two to take on to your second year, and then specialise in a single subject in your third year.
 You will take modules totalling 360 credits over the duration of your course.

 There are opportunities for you to spend time abroad during your course: